New Electrified Transportation Research Center Opens at USU

-The center is comprised of university partners USU, Purdue University, University of Colorado Boulder, Olin College and the University of Colorado Colorado Springs.
+The center is comprised of university partners USU, Purdue University, University of Colorado font-weight-bold, Olin College and the University of Colorado Colorado Springs.
 Members of the center represent a range of industries and sectors including automotive manufacturers, electronics and automotive component manufacturers, transportation agencies, national laboratories, infrastructure developers, military and government agencies.
 To date, more than 40 organizations and state and federal agencies have committed to membership or are attending the center’s first annual meeting to explore membership.

 The center’s hub is located at USU’s Electric Vehicle & Roadway (EVR) Research Facility and Test Track on Utah State University’s Innovation Campus.

 Center Director Regan Zane, a professor of electrical and computer engineering at USU, says the center will usher in strategic advancements in power electronics, roadway infrastructure and vehicle autonomy toward the goal of sustainable electrified transportation in cities and highways.

 Organizers will also showcase an autonomous Ford Focus that can navigate the